wkgcass/vproxy/doc/lb-example.md

 #### 6. Check and save config

 You can run some special commands in vproxy console, they cannot be executed from `redis-cli`.
-(Unless you specify `allowSystemCommandInNonStdIOController` on start up, but methods related to local filesystem or process will not be allowed for safety concern).
+(Unless you specify `allowSystemCommandInNonStdIOController` on start up, but methods related to local filesystem or process would still NOT be allowed for safety concern).

 Check config: